dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 ## Event handling

 Razor components provide event handling features.
-For an HTML element attribute named `on{event}` (for example, `onclick` and `onsubmit`) with a delegate-typed value, Razor components treats the attribute's value as an event handler.
-The attribute's name is always formatted [@on{event}](xref:mvc/views/razor#onevent).
+For an HTML element attribute named `on{EVENT}` (for example, `onclick` and `onsubmit`) with a delegate-typed value, Razor components treats the attribute's value as an event handler.
+The attribute's name is always formatted [@on{EVENT}](xref:mvc/views/razor#onevent).

 The following code calls the `UpdateHeading` method when the button is selected in the UI: